sugarhy/FYP/README.md

 of their personality traits and make applicant evaluations more precise, improve assessments of cultural fit, and ultimately increase the likelihood of successful and fulfilling employee-company matches.

-In this project, I have built a machine learning model that takes in text as input and produces a prediction of the MBTI personality type of the user of said text as output.